Skip to main content

 “We participate in the Lobo Cancer Challenge to honor loved ones affected by cancer and to support vital research and care services.”

-Alma works at the UNM Comprehensive Cancer Center, since 2016.
-She understands that the doors she walks into for work every day, has a very different meaning and purpose for our patients who come to the same building.
+Alma has worked at the UNM Comprehensive Cancer Center since 2016.
+She understands that the doors she walks into for work every day have a very different meaning and purpose for our patients who come to the same building.
 She has been a part of the Lobo Cancer Challenge since the first year in 2017.
 She started by volunteering and was encouraged to get on a bike and participate.
-Alma took on the challenge and has been riding since.
+Alma took on the challenge and has been riding ever since.
 She asked her friend Troy to train and teach her how to ride a road bike.
 In 2019, Alma participated in her first 50 mile bike event, which was the Lobo Cancer Challenge.
 She became fast friends with other Challengers, including survivor and 2024 Ambassador Chaz Rowland.
 Troy also became more than a friend/trainer to Alma and they married June 8, 2024.
 Troy works at Sandia National Labs and was a motor cross competitor for years.
 These days he enjoys mountain biking, hiking, running and cycling.
 He is easing his way back into activity after knee surgery in July 2024.
 He and Alma love spending time together doing outdoor activities.
-He has become a huge supporter of the Lobo Cancer Challenge and they are excited to return as 2025 Ambassadors.
+He has become a huge supporter of the Lobo Cancer Challenge and they are excited to return as 2026 Ambassadors.

 Troy and Alma are eager to participate in the Lobo Cancer Challenge with their deep personal connections to the cause and their desire to contribute meaningfully to cancer research and support services.
 Having witnessed loved ones battle cancer, Alma and Troy understand the profound emotional and physical toll it takes on patients and their families.
 By joining the Challenge, they aim to honor those affected by the disease and help raise critical funds that can lead to advancements in cancer treatments and patient care.
 Their participation is driven by a commitment to fostering hope, encouraging community involvement, and making a tangible difference in the fight against cancer.